 For example, our iOS application ID looks like com.awesomecorp.messagingspace:

 Note: Ensure you have created an App ID without a wildcard(make sure it doesn’t have an asterisk in it).
 Wildcard IDs cannot use the push notification service.

-Once you have entered all of the information, scroll down to the bottom of the page and select Continue button.
+Once you have entered all of the information, press Continue button.

 You will now be presented with an overview of your new app ID.
 Click Register button to continue.